-Orff Schulwerk is a music education method I first learned in 1993 as a music education major at West Chester University.
+I first learned about Orff Schulwerk in 1993, as a music education major at West Chester University.
 In a class called Elementary Methods, we dove into the teaching techniques and methods of Zoltan Kodaly, Emile Jaques Dalcroze and Carl Orff.
 We also worked tirelessly to learn, understand and apply the Educational Psychology and Cognitive Development methods and theories of Abraham Maslow, Benjamin Bloom, Jean Piaget and Howard Gardener

 I truly enjoyed my experiences with Kodaly and Dalcroze lessons and incorporate their fundamentals into almost everything I create but Orff Schulwerk spoke to me in a musical language I had never encountered before.
-A language where music concepts made complete sense to me.
-A language where movement, dance and the written word made the music come to life.
-A language that gave me freedom to learn how I learn, create how I create and explore within the lesson criteria in an enjoyable, fun and educationally rich manner.
-I loved connecting with my fellow classmates, learning from their creative brains, working toward our common goals and laughing with them, countlessly.
+A language where music concepts made complete sense, movement and dance was incorporated into the written lyric and instruments were user friendly for all.
+This language gave me freedom to understand learn how I learn, create how I create and explore in an enjoyable, fun and educationally rich manner.
+I loved connecting with others and learning from creative brains.